Pitfalls and Outlooks in Using COMET: Problems

 As the COMET metric is a machine learning model trained on human ratings of existing machine translations, it inherits many properties of statistical learning such as data (output score) distribution bias.
 The yearly WMT shared task receives submissions with varying quality and potentially varying quality ranges for different translation directions per year (from \citealp{koehn-monz-2006-manual} to \citealp{freitag-etal-2023-results}).
 This is attributed to diverse factors: the availability of data, source-target language similarity, the level of interest in languages, etc. The gap in translation quality will then propagate into skewed human judgement scores across translation directions.
 When a single COMET model learns to score all translation directions, it can overfit the score distribution w.r.t. a translation direction in addition to the quality of a translation hypothesis.

 We first verify this in \Cref{tab:distribution_bias_per_lang} which shows that WMT translation directions are associated with vastly different human DA scores (from 0.51 to 0.91).
-Empirically, we illustrate this issue using two high-resource directions En$\rightarrow$De and En$\rightarrow$Zh.
-As shown in \Cref{fig:distribution_bias_setup}, we keep either the top 75\% or bottom 75\% of all scored translations to alter the score distribution for each translation direction, simulating the scenario where low- and high-performing system submissions are received for different directions.
-We then train different COMET models on the data before and after alteration as per \Cref{fig:distribution_bias_setup}.
+Empirically, we illustrate this issue using two high-resource directions \EnDe{} and En$\rightarrow$Zh.
+As shown in \Cref{fig:distribution_bias_setup}, we keep either the top- or bottom-75\% of all scored translations to alter the score distribution for each direction, simulating the scenario where low- and high-performing system submissions are received for different directions.
+We then train different COMET models on the human train data before and after alteration as per \Cref{fig:distribution_bias_setup}.
 Finally, we evaluate those checkpoints on the same test set and report results in \Cref{tab:distribution_bias_results}.

-As expected, for both En$\rightarrow$De and En$\rightarrow$Zh, training on the top or bottom-scoring data would lead to increased or decreased COMET scores on the same set of hypotheses.
-In addition, we observe that altering scores in a particular translation direction would not affect scores in another direction.
-For example, removing the bottom 25\% En$\rightarrow$De scores ``improves'' the test-time score from 0.770 to 0.790 whilst En$\rightarrow$Zh remains unaffected.
+As expected, for both \EnDe{} and En$\rightarrow$Zh, training on the top or bottom-scoring data leads to increased or decreased COMET scores on the same set of hypotheses.
+Besides, we observe that altering scores in a particular translation direction inconsistently affects scores in another direction systematically.
+For example, removing the bottom 25\% \EnDe{} scores ``improves'' the test-time score from 0.770 to 0.790 whilst En$\rightarrow$Zh remains unaffected.

+Finally, an empty translation should have the same score irrespective of the original source.
+Due to the statistical learning nature of the metric, this is not the case, as found in \Cref{sec:empty_hypothesis}. \citet{sun-etal-2020-estimating} and \citet{zouhar-etal-2023-poor} show that some meaningful correlation with human scores can be attained with just the source as the input.
+This shows, that there is a learned bias based on the prior difficulty of the source segment, which is undesirable for an objective evaluation metric.

 \paragraph{Implication.} A trivial conclusion is that COMET scores for different translation directions are not comparable.
-Nevertheless, we caution that the same phenomenon could happen for other features such as the domain, output style, etc. After all, although z-score re-scaling \textit{could} mitigate this problem, we still encounter two issues.
-First, it has not been a common practice since WMT22 and it would further contribute to non-objective scores \citep{knowles-2021-stability}; second, while z-scoring is straightforward for the translation direction, other latent, language-agnostic biases still exist.
+Nevertheless, we caution that the same phenomenon could happen for other features such as the domain, output style, etc. Although z-score re-scaling \textit{could} mitigate this problem, it has not been a common practice since WMT22 and it would further contribute to non-objective scores \citep{knowles-2021-stability}.
+Moreover, while z-scoring is straightforward for the translation direction, other latent, language-agnostic biases still exist.